When rugby players are tackled, are they allowed to roll forward a few times? Or backward toward their teammates? And what about the tackler?

 If players are tackled just short of the try line, can they roll in order to score a try?
 Yes, but only if it’s through natural momentum.

 They can’t propel themselves forward on the ground.
-That would be considered a double movement and is a penalty.
+That would be an infringement with a penalty given.
+You can read more in our article on double movement in rugby.

 But often the players are tackled when at full pelt.
 They’re allowed to shift their body as momentum (and sometimes wet grass) moves them forward.